 Earlier, urine testing of truck drivers was accepted protocol at all trucking companies.
 Then, a new federal bill aims to include hair follicle testing for truck drivers in 2016, where testing the hair is considered to be more reliable than urine testing.
 Many types of illegal substances remain in hair follicles longer than they remain in the body; hence hair test proved to be more reliable.

 In 2008, J.B.
 Hunt established its own hair testing policy; from that day onwards, they do not need to have any post-accident positive drug tests.
 This procedure becomes federal law.
-The number of companies that use this type of drug testing methods may increase in coming years.Last but not the least, now you might be clear that how often do truck drivers get drug tested?
+The number of companies that use this type of drug testing methods may increase in coming years.Last but not the least, you know how often do truck drivers get drug tested?